 The Cooperative has a syndicated revolving credit facility with CFC, Regions Bank, and BancorpSouth for a five year term.
 The facility consists of an aggregate commitment of \$115,000,000.
 The facility has been utilized for general corporate purposes and to provide unsecured interim financing for the R.C.
 Thomas Hydroelectric Project.
-The Cooperative had \$47,875,239 outstanding on this facility as of December 31, 2019.
+The Cooperative had \$17,875,239 outstanding on this facility as of December 31, 2020.
+In March 2021, the Cooperative closed the \$115,000,000 facility with CFC and secured a three year revolving facility for \$100,000,000 with CoBank.
+This facility will be utilized for general corporate purposes and to provide unsecured interim financing for MCPS.

 The Cooperative has received an allocation and CFC issued \$55,000,000 of CREBS related to the Hilton Lively Renewable Power Project.
-The funds were utilized to finance the construction of the facility and had a balance of \$38,076,923 at December 31, 2019.
+The funds were utilized to finance the construction of the facility and had a balance of \$35,659,341 as of December 31, 2020.

 The Cooperative has been allocated and has issued a total of \$106,355,693 in CREBS in coordination with R.C.
 Thomas Hydroelectric Project.
 The initial issue of CREBS was in the amount of \$10,200,000 and was issued by CFC.
 The Cooperative utilized the funds to finance the initial stages of development of the hydropower facility.
-At December 31, 2019, the balance of the CREBS amounted to \$3,187,501.
+As of December 31, 2020, the balance of the CREBS amounted to \$2,550,000.
 The Cooperative applied for and was approved for three issuances of CREBS.
 The three separate CREBS allocations were issued in coordination with CoBank in the total amount of \$96,155,693.
-The funds have been utilized to finance the continued construction or are being held in escrow and are currently available for use on construction of the hydropower facility (Note 6).
-At December 31, 2019, the balance of the CREBS amounted to \$74,461,056.
+The funds have been utilized to finance construction of the hydropower facility (Note 6).
+As of December 31, 2020, the balance of the CREBS amounted to \$70,338,399.

 The Cooperative has an unsecured financing facility with CoBank.
 The facility includes a fixed rate note that was utilized to refinance and combine two existing facilities held by CoBank.
-The CoBank term loan had a balance of \$10,525,966 as of December31, 2019.
+The CoBank term loan had a balance of \$9,648,802 as of December 31, 2020.

 The Cooperative has also secured long-term financing from CoBank to finance an ownership interest in Plum Point power plant.
 The facility consists of a fixed rate note with level principal payment arrangements.
-At December 31, 2019, the Cooperative had a balance of \$35,833,332 on this facility.
+As of December 31, 2020, the Cooperative had a balance of \$34,166,667 on this facility.